5 reasons Bitcoin and Ethereum plummeted 15% in a single day By Cointelegraph - Up News Info

 The price of (BTC) and Ether (ETH) fell by 15% and 20%, respectively, on April 23 as the cryptocurrency market became engulfed in a major correction.

-Five factors likely caused the price of Bitcoin and to steeply drop in a single day include mass liquidation, an overheated futures market, the decline of Kimchi premium, whales selling, and Biden tax concerns.
+Five factors likely caused the price of Bitcoin and Ether to steeply drop in a single day, including mass liquidation, an overheated futures market, the decline of Kimchi premium, whales selling and concerns over United States President Joe Biden’s tax plans.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.